annguyen1404/JSC370-final/README.md

 ## Why Football Field Goals?

-The creator of this project, Chloe Nguyen, is particularly interested in the kicker position (and hence is interested in investigating more on football field goals for JSC370 projects) because it is the only reasonable football position she can potentially play- as a relatively small person who cannot throw or catch a football.
-Chloe is a (bandwaggon) Bengals fan and is still very devasted about their lost at the last Super Bowl.
-She is very excited that JSC370 has allowed her the opporunity to unite her interests of football and data science.
+The author of this project, Chloe Nguyen, is a big fan of American football and was very excited upon discovering that JSC370 allowed her the opporunity to unite her interests of football and data science.
+She was particularly interested in the kicker position (and hence was interested in investigating more on football field goals for the project) because it is the only reasonable football position she can potentially play- as a relatively small person who cannot throw or catch a football.
+Chloe is a (bandwaggon) Bengals fan and is still devasted over their loss at the last Super Bowl.